 “The grad students in the group were engaged and happy and welcoming when I met them – and the research is exciting and high caliber.”

-Most of my projects have an instrumentation focus, and they’re largely about developing technologies around electron-transfer dissociation.
-I have my hands in everything the lab does in relation to ETD and negative ETD (NETD), and I work on both fundamental aspects of ion-ion reactions and application of these methods to characterize proteins and post-translational modifications.
-Current focuses of my work include protein phosphorylation and glycosylation.
+Most of my projects had an instrumentation focus, and they were largely about developing technologies around electron-transfer dissociation.
+I had my hands in everything the lab did in relation to ETD and negative ETD (NETD), and I worked on both fundamental aspects of ion-ion reactions and application of these methods to characterize proteins and post-translational modifications.
+Focuses of my work included protein phosphorylation and glycosylation.
 These are biologically relevant PTMs that can present certain analytical challenges that ETD and NETD can help address.

 Earn your Ph.D. with us